-BAC refers to the percent of alcohol in a person’s blood stream.
+BAC, short for blood alcohol content, refers to the percent of alcohol in a person’s blood stream.
 A BAC of .10 percent means that an individual’s blood supply contains one part alcohol for every 1,000 parts blood.

 In California, a person is legally intoxicated if he/she has a BAC of .08 percent or above.
+See our page on how to beat a DUI to avoid DUI penalties.

 - Number of standard drinks (see below)